 Dealing with a child’s fear of loud noises

-C) Provide your child with earplugs if you are going to be going to a noise-intense event such as a fireworks display or drag race.
+- Provide your child with earplugs if you are going to be attending a noise-intense event such as a fireworks display or drag race.

 Helping children overcome their fear of loud noises

 1) Start by trying to get to the bottom of it.
 Noise fears are often closely associated with another type of fear.
 For example, the noise of a vacuum cleaner may terrify a small child because they imagine being sucked up by its vortex.
 So have a talk to find out precisely what scares them.
 If your child is pre-verbal, chart their responses to different noises to see if you can get to the heart of what’s driving this anxiety.

 2) If your child is afraid of the vacuum cleaner, do an experiment to show them that the vacuum suction is too weak to even pick up a box of tissues, let along a big object like them.
 Then have them throw the box of tissues across the room to demonstrate how much stronger they are compared to a vacuum cleaner.

 3) For loud noises that startle, help a child reinterpret these feelings as excitement.
 Without being overly obnoxious or belittling a child’s fear, model a different response: When a sudden noise startles them, look directly into their eyes with a big smile on your face and say: “Wow!
 That was loud, wasn’t it!
 What do you think that was?”
 Over time this will coach them towards reacting with intrigue rather than horror, and they’ll come to interpret such a stress response in a different way.

 4) Give your child opportunities to create loud noises themselves, such as playing a game where you bang on pans or smash lids together.
 This can give them a sense of empowerment over their fear.